Welcome at CAL2-Research Group

 - Call for papers: The fabric of language and law.
 Discovering Patterns Through Legal Corpus Linguistics – 18th-19th March 2016, Heidelberg (14.08.2015)

-- Contributors for a peer-reviewed journal issue on the same topic submit an extended abstract with 800–1000 words by 31th of December 2015. » Read more
+- Contributors for a peer-reviewed journal issue on the same topic submitted extended abstracts with 800–1000 words before 31st December 2015. » Read more

-- First draft of the conference programme online » Read more
+- First draft of the conference programme is online » Read more

 - Application for developing an international research group of computer assisted legal linguistics is successful (09.06.2015)